colin-stubbs/salt-formula-zfs/README.rst

 Configure ZFS and services.

-NOTE: To enable RPM repo you can use pkgrepo.zfs from <https://github.com/colin-stubbs/salt-formula-pkgrepo>
+NOTE: To enable RPM repo you can use pkgrepo.zfs from `salt-formula-pkgrepo <https://github.com/colin-stubbs/salt-formula-pkgrepo>`

 .. note::